amalthomas111/CTCproject/README.md

 # CTCproject
-This repository contains custom scripts used to process the data, generate the results and figures.
-If you find any bugs please report to amalthom@usc.edu
+This repository contains custom scripts used to process the data, generate the results and figures for Klotz et al. If you find any bugs please report to amalthom@usc.edu

 ### Copyright